Partner Societies of S&T Policy Fellowships

 How to become a partner

-After reviewing the partnership criteria above, please contact Rick Kempinski for a partner society application.
+After reviewing the partnership criteria above, please contact Christine Rovner for a partner society application.
 The Fellowship Advisory Committee meets three times a year to review applications – typically in May, January and October.
 Applications are due at the beginning of the month prior to the meeting.

 Some fellows are sponsored by partner societies.
 Each society has distinct application deadlines, procedures, degree requirements, and stipend levels.
 Contact them directly for details.
 Applicants may apply to more than one society.